Laborieux-Axel/SynapticMetaplasticityBNN/README.md

 In each folder except Quadratic Binary Task, model_utils.py contains all classes and functions relevant to the model architectures and the train/test phase. data_utils.py contains functions relevant to data management.
 All the simulations produce csv file with accuracies and losses tracked at every epoch.
-The code for BNN modules was adapted from https://github.com/itayhubara/BinaryNet.pytorch
+The code for BNN modules was adapted from [this repo](https://github.com/itayhubara/BinaryNet.pytorch).
-The code for EWC was adapted from https://github.com/GMvandeVen/continual-learning
+The code for EWC was adapted from [this repo](https://github.com/GMvandeVen/continual-learning).

 ## Continual Learning